SasNaw/ConversionService/README.md

 # ConversionService
-The purpose of this service is to convert images into deep zoom images (dzi, see https://msdn.microsoft.com/en-us/library/cc645077(v=vs.95).aspx for further information).
+The purpose of this service is to convert images into [deep zoom images](https://msdn.microsoft.com/en-us/library/cc645077(v=vs.95).aspx) (dzi).
 Valid input formats for this service are:
 * .bif
 * .mrxs
 * .npdi